joelkuiper/Llamora/README.md

 - **Model and Performance:** The app loads the model into RAM when it starts.
 Large models (even quantized) can be slow or consume a lot of memory.
 The example model (Phi 3.5 mini) is relatively small, but anything larger might make the app sluggish or not fit in memory depending on your hardware.
 There's no mechanism to swap models on the fly; it's a static single model.
 Generation parameters such as temperature or top-k can be provided via the client or the ``LLAMORA_LLM_REQUEST`` environment variable, while server settings like context window or GPU usage are set with ``LLAMORA_LLAMA_ARGS``.
 See [config.py](./config.py) for more details.

+- **Data safety** If the user forgets both the password and the recovery token, all data is forever lost.
+This is by design, but it puts a heavy burden on the user and strays from the expected.
 ---

 ## Running the App